OpenDDS/OpenDDS/docs/devguide/building/cmake.rst

 Config Variables
 -----------------

-These variables are set by the ``configure`` script  in a MPC-built OpenDDS and normally shouldn't be changed.
+These variables are set by the ``configure`` script in an MPC-built OpenDDS and normally shouldn't be changed.
-They can be changed when configuring a :ref:`CMake-built OpenDDS <cmake-building>` using ``-D``, but should not be chagned after that.
+They can be changed when configuring a :ref:`CMake-built OpenDDS <cmake-building>` using ``-D``, but should not be changed after that.

 Dependencies
 ^^^^^^^^^^^^